WHY POWER?

 and navigating stairs.²𝄒⁸⁻¹⁰

-How is Power Knee different than a typical microprocessor knee?
+How is Power Knee different to a typical microprocessor knee?

 Passive Prosthetic Knees